MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs.md

 >[!NOTE]
 > To provide a unified and streamlined customer experience, **Azure Information Protection classic client** and **Label Management** in the Azure Portal are being **deprecated** as of **March 31, 2021**.
 This time-frame allows all current Azure Information Protection customers to transition to our unified labeling solution using the Microsoft Information Protection Unified Labeling platform.
 Learn more in the official [deprecation notice](https://aka.ms/aipclassicsunset).

-Have a question about Azure Information Protection, or about the Azure Rights Management service (Azure RMS)?
-See if it's answered here.
+Have a question about Azure Information Protection (AIP), or about the Azure Rights Management service (Azure RMS)?

+See if it's answered below or on the [subsequent, more specific, FAQ pages](#what-do-i-do-if-my-question-isnt-here).

 ## What's the difference between Azure Information Protection and Microsoft Information Protection?